Architecture of mavkit-snoop¶

 Code organization¶

-The data type that wraps everything up is the module type Benchmark.S
+The data type that wraps everything up is the module type Benchmark.S.

 The main items required by this type are:

-, a list of statistical models that we’d like to fit to predict the execution time of the piece of code of interest.
+create_benchmarks, a function that must generate closures and their associated workloads (packed together in type'workload Generator.benchmark).models, a list of statistical models that we’d like to fit to predict the execution time of the piece of code of interest.

 The library is meant to be used as follows: